 If you’re not currently gaining weight, you’ll need to scheme up a way to eat more food (article on that here).

 If you don’t feel good or feel low energy, you may need to eat more micronutrients (whole foods containing vitamins, minerals and fibre), eat more carbohydrates or get some more quality sleep.

-While 46% of people making New Years Resolution are keeping up with them after 6 months (study) another study by the same researcher, John Norcross, found only 19% of people were still with them for 2 years (study).
+While 46% of people making New Years Resolution are keeping up with them after 6 months (study) another study by the same researcher, John Norcross, found only 19% of people were still with them two years later (study).

 It’s not because their goals weren’t worthwhile or because they were unattainable.
 It’s because we assume that since we’re motivated now that our willpower will last forever.

 It won’t, and we need to anticipate that.